1982 BMW Championships

 The 1982 BMW Championships was a women's tennis tournament played on outdoor grass courts at Devonshire Park in Eastbourne in the United Kingdom that was part of the Toyota Series category of the 1982 WTA Tour.
 It was the ninth edition of the tournament and was held from 14 June through 19 June 1982.
-First-seeded Martina Navratilova won the singles title and earned $23,000 first-prize money.
+First-seeded Martina Navratilova won the singles title and earned $23,000 in first-prize money.